liveahero-wiki/liveahero-wiki.github.io/gameplay/index.md

 The roles indicates what the hero can do during the battle.

-There are 8 roles available: Oddensee, Defense, Strengthen, Weaken, Speed Operation, View Acquirer, Recovery, and Special.
+There are 8 roles available: Offense, Defense, Strengthen, Weaken, Speed Operation, View Acquirer, Recovery, and Special.

 When choosing a hero for the team formation, the hero's role can be a guide of action.